IBM-Security/ibmsecurity/docs/contributing.md

 ### Local appliance

-There is no mock code for testing, unfortunately.
+There is no mock code for testing against, unfortunately.
 So you need a running IBM Verify Access/IBM Identity Verify Access appliance or container to be able to run the tests.

 ### Env